CMCDragonkai/.dotfiles-nixos/README.md

 ---

 While vagrant and qemu can be installed in the user-profile.
 The vagrant providers are actually system installed as they require global resources in a side-effectful manner.
 So you don't install virtualbox in a user profile, you enable virtualbox as a virtualisation option in your configuration.nix.

+---

+Every time you update the Nix channel/Nix package set, make sure to rerun `nix-index` to rebuild the search index for `nix-locate`.